 For the macaron shell

-- 100 grams blanched super find almond flour
+- 100 grams blanched super fine almond flour

 - 100 grams powdered sugar